spatialnetworkslab/vue-gg/docs/tutorials/basic.md

 ## X/Y Grid (Optional)

 It is possible to add horizontal and vertical gridlines to the graph to help viewers read values off the graph.
-Like the axes, it is possible to specify gridlines either as a [property](../core/section.md) of the `vgg-section` component or to manually add gridlines using the `<vgg-x-grid>` and `<vgg-y-grid>` [components](../axes/gridlines.md).
+Like the axes, it is possible to specify gridlines either as a [property](../core/section.md) of the `vgg-section` component or by manually adding gridlines using the `<vgg-x-grid>` and `<vgg-y-grid>` [components](../axes/gridlines.md).

 When manually adding gridlines, make sure to specify the scale (variable) being used on each axis.
 Also specify the position of the gridlines. **Positioning of `<vgg-x-grid>` and `<vgg-y-grid>` is not done automatically**.